-The Lesser are Crescent Cockatoos and are normally about 13 to 15 inches long.
+The Lesser is Crescent Cockatoos and is normally about 13 to 15 inches long.
 They can live for 70 to 80 years and although they can be very affectionate, they may be quite vocal.

 You don’t see them as pets in the United States much but they’re quite popular in Australia and actually considered one of the best talkers of the Cockatoo family.
 Found in South Eastern Australia through Western Victoria.